WhoseBugApple/obsidian-link-formatter/README.md

 ### it will
 create a report-file, tell you sth that worth a check

+till 2024-7-8, it will tell you

+- links that target do NOT exist
+- links that text may need a update

 ### how to execute
 open the command palette (by default Ctrl+P) , execute `Report links`